 Tech support associates bear the brunt of customers’ frustrations, sometimes getting yelled at, berated, or otherwise bullied in the process.
 Is it any wonder good tech support agents are hard to hold onto?

 To retain quality associates, brands need to rethink their approach to tech support.
-When you optimize your tech support, your front-line associates benefit the most.
+When you optimise your tech support, your front-line associates benefit the most.
 Investing in their wellness by making their jobs easier and providing a good work environment pays many dividends:

 - Better customer experience (CX)